kinglozzer/silverstripe-mailgunner/README.md

 ## SilverStripe version compatiblity:

-This module has only been tested with SilverStripe 3.2, but may work with previous versions.
+This module has only been tested with SilverStripe 3.2+, but should work with previous versions.
 In older versions of SilverStripe, you will need to specify the `Mailer` implementation to use in `_config.php`:

 ```php
 <?php